BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 container.removeControl(control);
 ```

+You can also control the control visibility with `control.isVisible = false`.

 ### TextBlock

-The TextBlock is a simple control used to display text: http://babylonjs-playground.com/#XCPP9Y#2
+The TextBlock is a simple control used to display text: http://www.babylonjs-playground.com/#XCPP9Y#2

 Here are the properties you can define: